Mueller report sparks new DC war over Russia probe: Subpoenas, payback and more

 “The attorney general deciding to withhold the full report from Congress is regrettable, but not surprising,” Nadler said during a press conference, at which he refused to rule out impeachment proceedings.
 “Even in its incomplete form, the Mueller report shows disturbing evidence that President Trump obstructed justice.”

+Late Thursday, the DOJ wrote a letter to lawmakers saying that select congressional Democrats and Republicans, including the chair and ranking members of the House and Senate Judiciary Committees, would be permitted to review -- but not publicly share -- a less-redacted version of Mueller's report in a secure setting.
+Only matters related to ongoing grand jury proceedings would remain redacted, as required by law.

+Even without seeing the full document, some Democrats, including New York Democrat Rep. Alexandria Ocasio-Cortez vowed to sign onto an impeachment resolution, and pressed for more investigations.
+(Ocasio-Cortez has previously called for Trump's impeachment, including in a recent viral video in which she struggled at length to find a basis for impeachment, before claiming that Trump's tax cuts could suffice.)

-However, House Majority Leader Steny Hoyer, D-Md., cautioned against impeachment proceedings.
+However, House Majority Leader Steny Hoyer, D-Md., cautioned against that approach.
 "Based on what we have seen to date, going forward on impeachment is not worthwhile at this point," he said.
 "Very frankly, there is an election in 18 months and the American people will make a judgement."

-Republicans, meanwhile, claimed vindication, pointing specifically to several portions of Mueller's findings that debunked long-held conspiracy theories and media reports that misrepresented the Trump team's contacts with Russia.
+Republicans, meanwhile, called the day a resounding win, pointing specifically to several portions of Mueller's findings that debunked long-held conspiracy theories and media reports that misrepresented the Trump team's contacts with Russia.

 For example, notably absent from Mueller's analysis was any mention of the unverified report that former Trump campaign chairman Paul Manafort had "secret talks" with WikiLeaks founder Julian Assange in London's Ecuadorian embassy months before stolen emails damaging to Hillary Clinton's campaign were published.